 Sending Form W-2 to IRS

 Do not send Form W-2 to the IRS.
 Instead, you must send the forms to the Social Security Administration (SSA).

 Filing Form W-2 late

-This one is crucial for 2016 Forms W-2.
 There are specific due dates for Form W-2.
-You must send Form W-2 to employees by Jan.
-31. You must also send Form W-2 to the SSA by Jan.
-31 (this Form W-2 filing deadline is new starting with 2016 returns).
+You must send Form W-2 to employees by January 31.
+You must also send Form W-2 to the SSA by January 31.

 Submitting a handwritten W-2 form